cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    However, we report _all_ findings.
 For more information, see the following blog post on how you can [Customize Your Pentest Reports](https://cobalt.io/blog/cobalt-platform-deep-dive-customize-your-pentest-reports-per-your-needs).
-1. Within days, our pentesters share a more formal pentest report.
+1. Within three (3) business days, our pentesters share a more formal pentest report.
    You're welcome to download this
    [sample test report (PDF)](/gsg/GettingStarted_Sample_WebApp_Report.pdf) for a web app.